donbonifacio/blog/content/post/leveling-up-developers.md

 share best practices and to induce change.
 If we start changing our behaviours to better alternatives other people will follow us.

-### Put forth our expectations

-We should share with our team and our line manager our expectations.
-Being clear here can take away assumptions that may cause harm in the future.
-So we should be clear in what we like and dislike.

-We should also be clear about our strengths and weaknesses.
-If we're working in an environment that fosters trust, this will be very important.

 ### Quality mindset

 A top performer aims to deliver assets with good quality.
 This involves all steps on delivering code.
-Trying to _really_ understand what's do be done, how to test, and ensure that the deliverables are reliable and with few [bugs](/post/zero-bug-policy/), and focusing on documenting when necessary.
+Trying to _really_ understand what's to be done, how to test, and ensure that the deliverables are reliable and with [few bugs](/post/zero-bug-policy/), and focusing on documenting when necessary.

 By delivering with quality from the start, we can prevent that ping pong that may occurs when we're verifying the deliverables.

-###  knowledge
+###  Knowledge

 We should have the necessary knowledge to perform our tasks.
 We should know about the business domain overall and aim to understand how all parts interact.

 In technical terms, we should know the project ecosystem.
 This means _where_ things are done, or how to find out where they are done.
 How to handle dependencies and how to troubleshoot them.
-How to deploy how is the production environments (and the others) configured.
+How to deploy and how is the production environment (and the others) configured.

 It's also helpful to understand a bit about the work of our peers from other roles.
 For example, if we're working on the backend, we should know a bit about